dr-saad-la/rust-distilled/src/chapter_03/integer_dtypes.md

    Integer Data Types in Rust
 </div>

-Throughout the chapters of this, function or tools to friendly format the output on the console, we define a function at the top the chapter, and this full will be used throughout the chapter or throughout the book.
+Throughout the chapters of this book, we define functions and tools to format console output in a user-friendly manner.
+At the beginning of each chapter, we introduce a function that will be used throughout the chapter and possibly throughout the entire book.

 ```Rust
 use std::any::type_name;